vmware/vic-ui/tests/test-cases/Group5-Interoperability-Tests/5-04-Multiple-Cluster.md

 # Test Steps:
 1. Deploy a new vCenter with 3 different clusters in a datacenter and a mix of ESX within the clusters
-2. Install the VIC OVA appliance into one of the clusters
+2. Install the VIC OVA appliance
+3. Walk through completing the install and use the VCH creation wizard to create a VCH
-3. Run regression tests on the VIC OVA appliance and Wizard UI
+4. Run a variety of docker commands on the VCH appliance

 # Expected Outcome:
-The VIC OVA appliance should deploy without error and regression tests should pass
+The VCH and VIC appliance should deploy without error and each of the docker commands executed against it should return without error

 # Possible Problems:
 None